lastland/ProgramAdverbs/Claims.markdown

 ## Section 4

-- Definition of ⊕: `Fix/SumE.v`, the definition `Sum1`.
+- Fig. 9: Proofs for the properties are in `Fix/SumETheories.v`.
-- Fig. 9: `Fix/Fix.v`, with the same names as in the paper.
+- Fig 10(a): `Fix/Fix.v`, with the same names as in the paper.
-- Fig. 10: in individual files under `Adverb/Composable` directory.
+- Fig 10(b): `Fix/SumE.v`, with the same names as in the paper.
-- Fig. 11: the type classes are in individual files under `ClassesOfFunctors` directory; the adverbs are in individual files under `Adverb/Composable` directory.
+- Fig. 11(a) and (b): in individual files under `Adverb/Composable` directory.
 - Fig. 12: `Adverb/Repeatedly.v` and `Adverb/Nondeterministically`, definitions
   `RepeatedlyBisim`, `RepeatedlyRefines`, `NondeterministicallyBisim`, and `NondeterministicallyRefines`.